iggallagher/Dynamic-Network-Embedding/README.md

 # Dynamic-Network-Embedding

-This repository contains a collection of Python notebooks reproducing the synthetic and real data examples from the NeurIPS paper "Spectral embedding for dynamic networks with stability guarantees":
+This repository contains a collection of Python notebooks reproducing the synthetic and real data examples from the NeurIPS paper <a href="https://proceedings.neurips.cc/paper/2021/hash/5446f217e9504bc593ad9dcf2ec88dda-Abstract.html">Spectral embedding for dynamic networks with stability guarantees</a>.

 Gallagher, I., Jones, A., & Rubin-Delanchy, P. (2021).
 Spectral embedding for dynamic networks with stability guarantees.
 Advances in Neural Information Processing Systems, 34.

 ### Embedding Comparison.ipynb